jaalcampos/reack-socket/README.md

 # reack-socket
-This repo contains some project using web sockets
+This repo contains some projects using web sockets